Centers & Initiatives

 Center for Health Interprofessional Practice and Education (IPE)

-The Center for Health Interprofessional Practice and Education (IPE) leads The University of Texas at Austin’s efforts to transform health professions education by promoting innovative learning experiences, disseminating best practices, convening key health and education stakeholders, and championing impact-driven scholarship.
+The Center for Health Interprofessional Practice and Education (IPE) leads the UT Austin’s efforts to transform health professions education by promoting innovative learning experiences, disseminating best practices, convening key health and education stakeholders, and championing impact-driven scholarship.

 Community Health Worker Institute